Welcome to today's edition of the Rush 24-7 podcast.

 Bill Clinton was the first black president.

-Bill Richardson gets elected, he'll be the first North Korean president.
+And so we've decided Bill Richardson gets elected, he'll be the first North Korean president.

 Because whatever you are, you cannot be the first real thing.

-Uh Hillary will not be the first female president.
+Hillary will be the first female president.

 She'll be something else.

-Uh yeah, you could say Hillary might be the first male president the Democrats have had in a while.
+Yeah, you could say Hillary might be the first male president the Democrats have had in a while.

-Um Testical Lock Bucks has been accumulating them.
+Testicle lockbucks has been accumulating them.

-Hello, Rush, long time listener, first time caller.
+Hello, Rush, longtime listener, first time caller.

-Well, great to have you on the program, sir.
+Pal, great to have you on the program, sir.

 Thank you.